pika-pikachoo/openni2_windows/README.md

 1. Right click the project in Solution Explorer and choose Properties

-2. Expand "VC++ Directories", add "C:\Program Files\OpenNI\Include" to "Include Directories" and add "C:\Program Files\OpenNI\Lib64" to "Library Directories"
+2. Expand "VC++ Directories", add "C:\Program Files\OpenNI2\Include" to "Include Directories" and add "C:\Program Files\OpenNI2\Lib" to "Library Directories"

 3. If you are developing a 32-bit application in a 64-bit machine, the paths might modified to "C:\Program Files (x86)\OpenNI2\Include" and "C:\Program Files (x86)\OpenNI2\Lib"

-4. If you are developing a 32-bit application in a native 32-bit machine, the paths might modified to "C:\Program Files\OpenNI2\Include" and "C:\Program Files\OpenNI2\Lib"

-5. Then, expand "Linker" in "Configuration Properties", add "OpenNI2.lib" to "Input->Additional Dependencies".
+4. Then, expand "Linker" in "Configuration Properties", add "OpenNI2.lib" to "Input->Additional Dependencies".

-6. Develop your application.
+5. Develop your application.

-7. Before test your application, copy content in Redist folder to the folder where execution is.
+6. Before test your application, copy content in Redist folder to the folder where execution is.
 The Redist folder is C:\Program Files\OpenNI2\Redist or C:\Program Files (x86)\OpenNI2\Redist depends on your target platform.

-8. And copy LIPS modules DeviceModules2.dll and RvcLib.dll from C:\Program Files\LIPSToF\x64\ (or C:\Program Files\LIPSToF\x86\, depends on your target platform) to OpenNI2\Drivers
+7. And copy LIPS modules DeviceModules2.dll and RvcLib.dll from C:\Program Files\LIPSToF\x64\ (or C:\Program Files\LIPSToF\x86\, depends on your target platform) to OpenNI2\Drivers